-New items and/or areas subject to inspections were added based on the radionuclide inspection results conducted since April 2012.
-Food items subject to inspections and requirements for cancelling the restriction of distribution and/or consumption were revised in light of the diversification of foods subject to the restriction of distribution.
+Items subject to inspections were revised based on the radionuclide inspection results conducted since April 2012.
+Food items subject to inspections and requirements for cancelling the restriction on distribution and/or consumption were revised in light of the diversification of foods subject to the restriction on distribution.
 Soybeans and Buckwheat were added under the handling of individual items.

-Items subject to inspections were revised based on the radionuclide inspection results conducted since April 2012.
-Requirements for cancelling the restriction of distribution and/or consumption were revised in light of the migratory characteristics of Fishery products and Wild birds and animals and the importance of management of Mushrooms etc, and so on.
+Items and/or areas subject to inspections were revised based on the radionuclide inspection results conducted since April 2012.
+Requirements for cancelling the restriction on distribution and/or consumption were revised in light of the migratory characteristics of Fishery products and Wild birds and animals and the importance of management of Mushrooms, etc, and so on.
 Log-grown mushrooms were added under the handling of individual items.